QuentinRougemont/singletons_analysis/README.md

  * 3. sample size: minimum sample size (should match the minimum sample size in the observed dataset)
  * 4. n_rep = number of replicates to performed #optional: default = 200.
 This is used to estimate the variance in the distribution of singleton accross groups.
+In general it is not necessary to perform more than 200 replicate as you will sample more and more of the same individuals.

 the script ```./01_analyse_singletons.sh``` will run automatically the two Rscript.

 The first script ```02.random_sampling.R ```  will simply produce random list of individuals according to the smallest sample size.
-This list will be used randomly produce vcffile from which singleton will be computed.
+This list will be used randomly to produce vcffile from which count of singletons will be computed.

 After reshaping the result the script ```03.plot_distrib.R``` will test for significant differences in the distribution of singleton among the cluster provided in the strata file.
 For now I only perform a simple wilcoxon test and kruskall wallis test because the data are not independant